Interview Cooperation: THERMOS Corporation

 --HS: Are there any other points that were evaluated?

 Mr. Hiramatsu: The proposal materials were quantitative and persuasive.
 I also had a strong impression that they would sincerely engage with future work.
-While it is natural that there are initial costs, there was an expectation of long-term efficiency improvements.
+Additionally, while it is natural to incur initial costs, there was an expectation of long-term efficiency improvements.

 ――HS: What was the final decision?